-Between course work and research, the STARS Summer fellowship will do much to establish the analytical and research skills necessary for academic and professional success.
-Each summer fellow works with their mentor who will supervise the fellow in substantive laboratory research and expose the fellow to academic life in their specific field.
-Mentors and summer fellows are encouraged to meet regularly to assess the progress made as well as to discuss other issues such as academic and career development.
+Between coursework and research, the STARS Summer program will do much to establish the analytical and research skills necessary for academic and professional success.
+Each summer scholar works with their mentor who will supervise the scholar in substantive laboratory research and expose the scholar to academic life in their specific field.
+Mentors and summer scholars are encouraged to meet regularly to assess the progress made as well as to discuss other issues such as academic and career development.

-Summer fellows must live on campus in one of the summer residences.
-The purpose of this arrangement is to foster an exciting and challenging academic environment where summer fellows may come together as a community to exchange ideas and information.
+Summer scholars must live on campus in one of the residential colleges.
+The purpose of this arrangement is to foster an exciting and challenging academic environment where summer scholars may come together as a community to exchange ideas and information.
 The program includes evening activities and occasional weekend trips.

-STARS summer fellows are awarded a total stipend of $2,500.
+STARS summer scholars are awarded a total stipend of $2,500.
 The program also covers participants’ room and board, as well as the course tuition.
 Students are not allowed to enroll in any other summer course if they are participating in the STARS Summer Research Program.
+Students are not allowed to enroll in any other courses or be employed if they are participating in the STARS Summer program.

 STARS Summer Fellow Responsibilities

-- All STARS Summer fellows must live on the Yale campus for the duration of the nine week program; June 7 - August 6, 2021.
+- All STARS Summer scholars must live on the Yale campus for the duration of the nine week program.

 - Work with a mentor in designing a mutually beneficially research project that will further develop the summer fellow’s research and analytical skills;